brikis98/yevgeniy-brikman-homepage/_posts/2013-11-24-play-scala-and-iteratees-vs-nodejs.md

 can be shared across all WebSocket connections. `Channel` is a new class specifically built to push messages to multiple `Iteratees` (ie, multiple clients).
-Interestingly, it is an imperative abstraction, where you just call a `push` method for its side-effect.
+Interestingly, it is an imperative abstraction, where you just call a `push` method for its side effect.
 1. The `map` method on the `Iteratee` will fire when the `Iteratee` is done; for WebSockets, this happens when the client disconnects, an event we capture and broadcast to all clients.